LIGHT

 Visitor interaction

-People are invited to be sitting down to a digital and visual feast at the table.
-This encourages interacting with each other around the table sharing conversations about food, farming and eating.
-The casting of light and shadow is part of the interaction as the overhead projection of a food poetics encourages human bodies to interact as they sit and move their hands and arms across the table.
-In this way the imagery of food lights ups on bodies conveying how we are composed of the energy of food and light.
+The casting of light and shadow and the projection design encourages human bodies to interact as they sit and move their hands and arms across the table.
+The imagery of food upon bodies conveys how we are composed of the energy of food and light.

 Examples of previous work